MohammadMaftoun/Talk2Tables/README.md

 ## 📄 License

 Provided for educational and experimental use.
-Customize freely.
+Customize voluntarily.

 ---